2025 United States strikes on Iranian nuclear sites: Analysis

 The Economist reported, "even if America did not reach all parts of the Fordow complex, the powerful blasts might have done enough to damage or destroy the machinery inside", and cited nuclear weapons expert Richard Nephew who said, "Uncontrolled vibration ... is a centrifuge killer".
 Former IAEA inspector and Institute for Science and International Security founder David Albright told The Economist that destroying Fordow's ventilation shaft could disable the site for "a few years rather than a few months", and a weapons expert told The Economist that images after the strikes suggested the U.S. may have targeted Fordow's ventilation.

 Former Supreme Allied Commander Europe Wesley Clark described the strikes as "a brilliant operation ... flawless in execution", and said that early reports such as the DIA report are often wrong.
 However, he said: "the big issue is ... read the words: 'severely damaged the program'.
 Didn't say they got all the highly enriched uranium; didn't say they couldn't build a nuclear device; didn't say a lot of things ...
 What we have, I'm afraid, is a wounded tiger."
 Similarly, retired general and former CIA director David Petraeus agreed with the CIA's assessment that the strike inflicted "severe damage" to Iran's nuclear program and noted that the DIA report was "low confidence", though said the "bigger question is, was there any highly enriched uranium that was stored elsewhere ... and are there centrifuges that are elsewhere as well."

+In February 2026, The Guardian noted that the Trump administration’s use of Iran's nuclear program as justification for conflict against Iran contradicted Trump's prior claims that Iran's program was "obliterated".
+The New Republic observed that Operation Midnight Hammer had delayed a theoretical timeline for a nuclear bomb by nine to twelve months, and that the subsequent 2026 Iran war had thus far failed to further change such a timeline.
+In a congressional hearing for Secretary of Defense Pete Hegseth, representative Adam Smith argued that the Trump administration contradicted itself by claiming Operation Midnight Hammer's strikes on nuclear facilities were a success only for the US to enter another war against Iran to eliminate its nuclear capabilities still.
+The Independent remarked that Operation Midnight Hammer ultimately failed to "obliterate" Iran's nuclear ambitions like how "Operation Epic Fury" in 2026 failed to topple the Islamic Republic or force its surrender and claimed that Operation Project Freedom would end up in a similar fate.
+The National Interest noted that since the operation, the Trump administration kept boasting about Operation Midnight Hammer's bombing of nuclear facilities to the point of doubling down and claiming that any suggestions of otherwise are "fake news".
+However, according to the magazine, the Trump administration then abruptly nullified its talking points of the Iranian nuclear program no longer being an issue, such as from Trump claiming that Iran would have built a nuclear weapon if not for the 2026 war.